h-cel/hamster/README.md

 ### Prerequisites
 The only prerequisites are:
-– Output from FLEXPART (driven with a reanalysis or output from a GCM/RCM) – Benchmarking data; e.g., the reanalysis used to run FLEXPART and track parcels – A file paths.txt which lists where the above data is found and where output will be dumped.
+* Output from a Lagrangian model that traces air parcels and their properties (driven with a reanalysis or output from a GCM/RCM)
+* Benchmarking data; e.g., the reanalysis used to run FLEXPART and track parcels
+* A file paths.txt which lists where the above data is found and where output will be dumped.

 The file paths.txt is not coming with hamster.
 Users have to create the file theirselves.
 The order in this file is arbitrary, but it has to contain paths for diagnosis, attribution and biascorrection and reference (benchmark) data:
 ```